laslibs/las-py/README.md

 ## Currently supports only version 2.0 of LAS Specification.
 For more information about this format, see the Canadian Well Logging Society [web page](http://www.cwls.org/las/)

+- What's new in 1.1.0

+  - Export to csv
+  - Export to csv without rows containing null values
+  - Bug fixes

 - To Install